-And indeed the two archetypes differ also in terms of the relative role attributed to "choice" vs. "structure" in the determination of behaviours and in terms of the importance of history in the dynamics of institutions in general and formal organizations in particular.
+And indeed the two archetypes differ also in terms of the relative role attributed to "choice" vs. "structure" in the determination of behaviors and in terms of the importance of history in the dynamics of institutions in general and formal organizations in particular.
 In particular, they differ in terms of:

-- role attributed to individual rationality in the development of collective institutions - degree of path-dependency and inertia of institutions themselves - relative analytical importance of choice vs. constraints in individual and collective behaviours - importance and modes of influence of history and institutions upon preferences and behaviours - nature of organizations in which agents operate
+- role attributed to individual rationality in the development of collective institutions. - degree of path-dependency and inertia of institutions themselves, - relative analytical importance of choice vs. constraints in individual and collective behaviors. - the importance of history and institutions in shaping preferences and behaviors, - the nature of hierarchies in the organizations in which agents operation.